-According to the Ministry of Health's regulations, once all the required information is submitted, the Ministry decides whether to grant registration.
+According to the Ministry of Health's regulations, once all the required information is submitted, Ministry of Health officials review the information and grant or deny the registration.
+If the registration is denied, the importer is informed of the reason(s), for instance, missing information, and is allowed to submit the required documentation.
 The Ministry of Health has one month after all the required documentation is submitted to process the registration request.
 However, because of the large number of registration requests, the registration process may take longer to complete.
 According to industry sources, the registration process for new products currently varies from one to two months, with waiting times increasing during peak periods (near Easter Week, or in the months prior to year end.)

 The Ministry of Health implemented a new digital registration process for products under its supervision, including drugs, processed food products, cosmetics, bio-medical equipment, and natural products.
 The implementation of the new system has proceeded in stages, starting with drugs during October and November of 2013.
 Processed food products began registration using the new system during November and December of 2013.
 Registration, renovation, and post-registration changes are now completed using the new system.
 The new system has several goals, such as reducing the number of pending registration requests, reducing the waiting time to obtain approval of an application, standardizing the procedures, and eliminating paperwork.
 The new system operates with a digital signature and digital copies of the required documentation.
-The required documentation will be the same as before (please see below), although the time required to obtain approval is expected to be reduced as compared to the time required before the implementation of the new system.
+The required documentation is the same as before (please see below), although the time required to obtain approval is expected to be reduced.
 However, the private sector still reports problems and delays as the number of applications for registration continues to increase over time.
-Additional information regarding the registration system may be obtained by visiting the following website:
+According to importers, although the digital system has accomplished the stated goal of simplification, the bottleneck continues to be the lack of sufficient personnel at the Ministry, who ultimately have to review the applications.
+Additional information regarding the registration system may be obtained by visiting the following website: Registrelo